tosdr/tosback-versions/Upwork/Privacy Policy.md

 Any information or content expressed or made available by a third party or any other Site Visitor or User is that of the respective author(s) or distributor(s) and not of Upwork.
 Upwork neither endorses nor is responsible for the accuracy or reliability of any opinion, advice, information, or statement made on the Site by anyone other than Upwork’s authorized agents acting in their official capacities.

 The Site may contain links to third-party websites.
 The Site may also contain applications that allow you to access third-party websites via the Site.
 Such third-party websites or applications are owned and operated by the third parties and/or their licensors.
 The inclusion of any link or application on the Site does not imply that we endorse the linked site or application.
-You use the links and third-party websites at your own risk and agree that your use of an application or third-party website accessed via the Site is on an “as is” and “as available” basis without any warranty for any purpose.
+You use the links and third-party websites at your own risk and agree that your use of an application or third-party website accessed via the Site is on an “as is” and “as available” basis without any warranty from Upwork for any purpose.

 **2.6 COMPLAINTS ABOUT COPYRIGHTED CONTENT ON THE SITE**